acl-org/emnlp-2024/_pages/calls/Main Conference Papers.md

 ## Mandatory Reviewing Workload (NEW!!)

-As our pace of research continues to increase, we need to reinforce the commitment to reviewing for each paper submission.
-During the final submission process, authors will be required to specify which co-authors are committing to cover reviewing in this reviewing cycle.
-Authors selected to do this must fulfill the following requirements:
+As our pace of research continues to increase, we need to strengthen the commitment to reviewing for each paper submission.
+During the ARR submission process, authors will be required to specify which co-authors are committing to cover reviewing in this reviewing cycle.
+Please see the new ARR policy regarding reviewing workload here: [https://aclrollingreview.org/reviewing-workload-requirement/](https://aclrollingreview.org/reviewing-workload-requirement/) As this is an ARR-wide policy for all *CL conferences, questions or clarifications should be addressed to ARR directly.

-* They must have an updated Open Review profile.
-* They must have published at least three papers in *CL conferences in the last five years.
-* They must commit to review at least three papers

-Due to challenges faced in meeting reviewing needs, papers that do not meet the criteria above by the full paper deadline may be subject to desk rejection.
-There are, of course, exceptional circumstances that we will consider.
-For example, one co-author might not meet the minimum three paper requirement, while the other one might already be serving in a different capacity (Area Chair, Senior Area Chair, or similar).
-This restriction will not apply in cases where all authors are new to the *CL community and therefore cannot fulfill the second requirement above.
-We welcome submissions from groups new to *CL.
-But in most cases, papers have many authors that can fulfill the reviewing workload requirement.
-We ask authors to help by providing this information by the final submission deadline.

 ## Submission Topics
 EMNLP 2024 aims to have a broad technical program.
 Relevant topics for the conference include, but are not limited to, the following areas: